 Ruth Lee is an award-winning composer, harpist and vocalist working primarily in acoustic and electro-acoustic music.
-She is thrilled to have been chosen as one of the United Kingdom's Emerging Artists of 2020.
+She is thrilled to have been chosen as one of the United Kingdom Harp Association's Emerging Artists of 2020-2021.
 A dynamic soloist, who studied with Eleanor Turner, Ruth is a graduate of the University of York (First-Class BA Hons.
 Music), where she was awarded both The Wilfrid Mellers Prize for Music and a Concerto Award, performing Deborah Henson-Conant’s Soñando en Español with the University of York Chamber Orchestra.
 Frequently inspired by historical and mythological narratives, her work often fuses folk and contemporary classical musical styles; incorporating loop machines, ambient noise and extended techniques to create a unique sound world.
-She is looking forward to performing a programme of music featuring her own compositions at the World Harp Congress 2021.
+She is looking forward to performing a programme of music featuring her own compositions at the World Harp Congress 2022.

 Ruth’s original music for solo harp has received several awards, including The Iain Macleòid Young Composer Award 2019, First Prize at The Future Blend Project 2018/19 and First Prize at the Wales Harp Composition Competition 2015.
 Her broader compositional writing has been workshopped and performed by various soloists and ensembles, most recently being shortlisted for ‘The Night With… Call for Scores 2019’ with the Hermes Experiment.
 During her studies, her pieces were frequently selected for performance by The Chimera Ensemble, and last year, with the kind support of Salvi Harps, she premiered ‘Reimagined’, a multimedia concert featuring original and contemporary works for electric harp and chamber ensemble, performed by her all-female trio ‘Phantasia’.